renovatebot/renovate/docs/usage/nuget.md

 }
 ```

-In the example above we've set three NuGet feeds.
+In the example above we have set three NuGet feeds.
 The package resolving process uses the `merge` strategy to handle the three feeds.
 All feeds are checked for dependency updates, and duplicate updates are merged into a single dependency update.